evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_50_e-tron/_index.md

 ---
 title: Audi Q8 50 e-tron
 linktitle: Q8 50 e-tron
-description: Audi Q8 50 e-tron is an all-electric luxury SUV with a WLTP range of up to 491 km (305 miles).
-EVKX.net have all the details.
+description: "Audi Q8 50 e-tron is an all-electric luxury SUV with a WLTP range of up to 491 km (305 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---